pkredhat/ds-challenge04/README.md

 * Add constructs for Resources to the "tools" container
     * Memory    : [Request : 512MB          and Limit : 2Giga Bytes]
     * CPU       : [Request : 500millicore   and Limit : 2000 millicore]
-* Add a "Post Start" event in the devfile to leverage the package command.
+* Add a "Post Start" event in the devfile to leverage the 'Build' command.

 ### Success Criteria